PinkNyx54/The-Omni-List/README.md

 ## Note Taking Apps
 - [Alexandrie-hub](https://alexandrie-hub.fr/): An open source and self hosted Markdown note taking application
 - [Obsidian](https://obsidian.md/): A free and powerful markdown note taking application built with ElectronJS | Comes with massive plugin library
+# Subreddits
+## Educational Subreddits
+- [r/Documentaries](https://www.reddit.com/r/Documentaries/): Reddit's main subreddit for documentaries.
+- [r/coolguides](https://www.reddit.com/r/coolguides/): Picture based reference guides for anything and everything.
+- [r/educationalgifs](https://www.reddit.com/r/educationalgifs/): Gifs are great at getting quick to digest info, and /r/educationalgifs strives to give you educational info in this quick to digest format.
+- [r/explainlikeimfive](https://www.reddit.com/r/explainlikeimfive/): Explain Like I'm Five is the best forum and archive on the internet for layperson-friendly explanations.
+## Sailing the High Seas
+- [r/FREEMEDIAHECKYEAH](https://www.reddit.com/r/FREEMEDIAHECKYEAH/): The subreddit for the largest collection of free stuff on the internet.
+- [r/piracy](https://www.reddit.com/r/Piracy/): Dedicated to the discussion of digital piracy, including ethical problems and legal advancements.
+# Telegram Groups
+- [Udemy FREE](https://t.me/udemyforu): Discover daily free and 100% off Udemy courses
+- [Coursevania TG](https://t.me/Coursevania): No.1 Channel On Telegram To get UDEMY Coupons
+- [Linkedin_Learning](https://t.me/linkedin_learning): Download and watch Linkedin Learning Courses
+- [Herbology](https://t.me/HerbologyY): Herbism, Wortcunning, Recipies, Witchcraft and Magickal Plants Studies
+- [Hypnosis Chat Books](https://t.me/HypnosisChatBooks): A collection of books on the art of hypnosis
 # Unsafe Sites (AVOID AT ALL COST)
 ## Untrusted Sites
 - IGG Games / PCGamesTorrents / LoadGames / GamesTorrents - they doxxed mercs213 (owner of GoodOldDownloads), package their own DRM, crypto miners, as well as malware, and exploit you for ad revenue.